brucehtai/AeroStage-Beta/README.md

 **AeroStage Beta** is a five-level headphone spatial-texture VST3 plug-in for Windows.

 This beta is intended for listening feedback.
 It is not virtual surround, not Dolby-style spatial audio, and not an HRTF/externalization simulator.
-The goal is subtler: to change the *spatial texture* of headphone playback—how dense, diffuse, relaxed, or speaker-like the stereo field feels—while keeping normal two-channel music playback.
+It does not place sound sources outside your head or push them into the room.
+The goal is subtler: to change the *spatial texture* of headphone playback—-mkaing instruments sound diffused, blooming, and relaxed, while keeping timbre accuracy in normal two-channel music playback.

 ## Download